 Paul Joseph is a partner in the Intellectual Property and Technology group of an international law firm.
 He advises on IP and technology transactions and disputes.
 Paul brings legal expertise to the Tzedek Board and more importantly (at least for him) an enthusiasm for Tzedek's mission of directing Jewish education and communities towards tackling global poverty.

-Frances Fogel brings to the Tzedek board professional skills in marketing, communications and fundraising.
+Frances Khalastchi brings to the Tzedek board professional skills in marketing, communications and fundraising.
 For Frances, "Tzedek encapsulates the best part of many faith groups - channelling community activity and energy for the greater good.”
 Frances has also enjoyed participating in a number of sporting fundraisers for Tzedek

 Gila Sacks works in government and has held policy roles in No.10, HM Treasury, the Cabinet Office, and Education and Business Departments.
 She has a background in voluntary sector strategy and in Jewish education.
 Gila says: Tzedek has a key role to play in educating, enabling and inspiring people to understand their potential to make a difference and act upon their responsibility to make a difference.

-Susannah joined Tzedek as Treasurer in 2009.
+Susannah Finch joined Tzedek as Treasurer in 2009.
 Susannah says: Tzedek is a small but beautifully formed organisation.
 The different strands of our work all feed into and support each other.
 It is also important to me that it is not an insular organisation, but looks beyond the Jewish community and out into the world.

 Nik Kafka is the founder and CEO of an award-winning international development charity focused on enterprise & skills education for young people.
 He says, “Tzedek represents such an exciting opportunity to harness the energy and expertise of the Jewish community towards tackling the injustice of global poverty – it’s a privilege to be part of this collective effort.”

 JHub inspires and supports positive social change in the British Jewish Community and beyond.
 JHub brings together people and organisations who share a commitment to Jewish values and social justice.
-JHub was the incubation home to Tzedek from 2008-2012 and continues to be a hub for ideas and networking fr Tzedek.
+JHub was the incubation home to Tzedek from 2008-2012 and continues to be a hub for ideas and networking for Tzedek.

 OLAM is a collaborative venture and shared platform to promote global Jewish service and international development.

-Jewish Volunteering Network works across the community and throughout the UK with individuals and organisations promoting volunteering and volunteer opportunities.
+The Jewish Volunteering Network works across the community and throughout the UK with individuals and organisations promoting volunteering and volunteer opportunities.
 Tzedek is a member and supported by JVN.

 Bond is the UK membership body for organisations working in international development or supporting those that do through funding, research, training and other services.
 Tzedek is an active member.